huynguy-db/arcion-docs/content/docs/source-setup/SQLServer.md

     ### Specify CDC Extractor
     For your Source SQL Server, you can choose from two CDC Extractors.
 You can specify the Extractor to use by setting the `extractor` parameter in the connection configuration file to any of the following values:

       - `CHANGE`: The default value.
 With this value set, SQL Server Change Tracking is used for real-time replication.
-In this case, you don't need to follow the documentation for the SQL CDC Agent.
+In this case, you don't need to follow [the documentation for Replicant SQL Server Agent](#i-set-up-replicant-windows-agent).

         {{< details title="Enable Change Tracking" open=false >}}
   To use SQL Server Change Tracking for realtime, all databases and tables must have change tracking enabled: